awsdocs/amazon-redshift-management-guide/doc_source/jdbc20-configure-authentication-ssl.md

 ## Using user name and password only<a name="jdbc20-authentication-username-password"></a>

-If the server you are connecting to does not use SSL, then you only need to provide your user name and password to authenticate the connection\.
+If the server you are connecting to doesn't use SSL, then you only need to provide your user name and password to authenticate the connection\.

 **To configure authentication using your user name and password only**